charleshagen/website/_posts/software/2025-01-03-rename-images.md

 **Modify Images with History** {:style="margin-left:0.5rem; margin-bottom:0rem;"}
-When enabled, images can be renamed or closed even if the image contains process history.
+Images containing process history, past or future, will renamed or closed.
 This setting is disabled by default for safety.
 {:style="margin-left:1.5rem; margin-bottom:1.5rem;"}

 **Iconize after Rename**
 {:style="margin-left:0.5rem; margin-bottom:0rem;"}
-When enabled, each image is iconized when renamed.
+Iconize image if it has been renamed.
 Useful for large datasets or mosaics when image windows can become cumbersome.
 {:style="margin-left:1.5rem; margin-bottom:1.5rem;"}

 **Force Close**
 {:style="margin-left:0.5rem; margin-bottom:0rem;"}
-When enabled, the user will not be prompted upon image closure for images with process history.
+Do not prompt when closing an image with process history.
 For sensitive cases or if used late in a project, disable this option.
 {:style="margin-left:1.5rem; margin-bottom:1.5rem;"}

-This option should have no effect if `Modify Images with History` is disabled.
+This option will have no effect if `Modify Images with History` is disabled.
 {:.note style="margin-left:1.5rem; margin-bottom:1.5rem;"}

 <hr>